 The Pantry opened its doors in May of 1991.
 On day one, eight clients came by for food.

 The Pantry grew rapidly, as demand continued to increase.
 Within a year, the Pantry was serving 20 households a week.
 By the following year, that number had doubled.
 The Board quickly realized they could not rely solely on congregations’ donation baskets to meet the need.
-In 1992, the Pantry held its first food drives outside of supermarkets, and also began receiving bulk food from Food Patch, the precursor to the Food Bank for Westchester.
-For every $1 donated, we can purchase $4 worth of food from the Food Bank for Westchester.
+In 1992, the Pantry held its first food drives outside of supermarkets, and also began receiving bulk food from Food Patch, now Feeding Westchester (food bank).
+For every $1 donated, we can purchase $4 worth of food from Feeding Westchester.

 The Pantry partnered with schools and the Boy and Girl Scouts for more food drives.
 In 1993, the Bedford Teachers Association began an annual food drive that would benefit the Pantry for decades to come.
 Traditions of special holiday distributions were also established.
 Purchasing refrigerators and freezers allowed the introduction of fresh and perishable foods.
 More congregations joined the interfaith effort.
 In 2008, the Pantry moved to its current home at the United Methodist Church of Mount Kisco.